tweepy/tweepy/docs/faq.rst

 Why am I getting a :class:`TypeError` about an :class:`API` method taking 1 positional argument but given 2?
 ------------------------------------------------------------------------------------------------------------

-This and other similar errors are due to Tweepy v4.0.0 changing :class:`API` methods to no longer accept arbitrary positional arguments.
+This and other similar errors are due to :ref:`Tweepy v4.0.0 <Version 4.0.0>` changing :class:`API` methods to no longer accept arbitrary positional arguments.
 The 1 positional argument being referred to in the error is ``self``.

 These parameters can be passed as keyword arguments instead.